Jack post

-A jack post (telepost, adjustable steel column) is a steel post used in the construction trades for temporary support of ceilings, walls and trenches (shoring).
-They are designed to be able to mechanically telescope to about twice their shortest length in order to span a wide variety of spaces.
+A jack post (screw jack, telepost, adjustable steel column) is a steel post used in the construction trades for temporary support of loads such as ceilings, walls, and concrete formwork, and as shoring in trenches.
+They are designed to be able to mechanically telescope to about twice the distance between their pre-drilled adjustment holes.
 Most examples use removable pins for coarse adjustment and a jack screw for fine adjustments, but many variations exist.

 Terminology

-The term "jack post" is one of many describing the same system.
-Other names include any assortment of "adjustable", "steel", "jack" and "shoring" with "post", "column" and "prop", depending on their precise construction - the "jack" refers to examples with a jack screw to adjust the precise length of the post.
-They are also known by any number of trade names, notably "Lally column" and "Acrow prop".
-Jack posts are widely standardized.
+Although jack posts are widely standardized, their terminology is not.
+"Jack post" is just one of many describing the same system: others include any assortment of "adjustable", "steel", "screw", "jack", and "shoring" with "post", "column", "jack", and "prop", depending on region, trade, and precise construction.
+The "jack" refers to examples with a jack screw to adjust the precise length of the post.
+They are also known by any number of proprietary names, notably "Acrow prop" in the U.K., after the Acrow Group that introduced them in the UK.

 Description

-Jack posts are telescopic tubular steel props consisting of two primary parts, the main part of the post, and the jack screw or other adjustable fitting on one or both ends.
-Both ends are normally fitted with flat metal plates on the end, providing additional support area.
+Jack posts are telescopic tubular steel props consisting of two primary parts, both tubular: the main body of the post, and the threaded jack screw or other adjustable fitting on one or both ends.
+Both ends are normally fitted with flat metal plates on the end, increasing their bearing surface.
 A recent improvement to Acrow props was to shape this baseplate with notches, allowing pallet loads of horizontal props to be stacked neatly, rather than randomly piled.

-Most jack posts are split in two near the middle, with the upper end carrying the jack designed to slide within the lower portion.
-Gross adjustment for length is first made by pulling a pin and sliding the two sections within each other until they almost fill the gap, inserting the pin to lock them, then using the screw to close any remaining gap.
+Gross adjustment for length is first made by sliding the two sections within each other until they almost fill the gap, inserting a pin through regularly-spaced pre-drilled circular holes to lock them together, then adjusting the screw to the degree of tightness desired.
 Other designs used two threaded pipes instead of sliding sections, ratechetting or clamping sections, or other similar concepts to lock the system at a specific length.

-Jack posts are mostly used for shoring: temporary supports during building repair or alteration work, rather than scaffolding: access platforms for workers.
-A typical use is to support an existing horizontal beam while its original masonry supports are removed or repaired.
-When masonry itself is to be supported, holes are first knocked through the brickwork and a strong 'needle' or 'strongboy' is placed through the hole.
-A pair of props are then used, one under each end.
-Existing windows or doorways may also be supported directly, or via needles.
-As the plates on the end of the posts are typically small, they offer little sideways support.
-If there is any sideways force, props should be strutted or 'laced' with scaffolding poles.
+Jack posts are mostly used for shoring as temporary supports during construction, repair, or alteration work, and should not be confused with scaffolding that provides platforms for workers and materials, nor Lally columns placed as permanent structural supports.